Snodgrass Slough Trail & Cosumnes River Preserve - Jan. '26

 ![]() |

-The hikers probably walked 3.5 miles on the Slough trail & another 1.5 at the CRP = 5 miles, for the day.
+We walked ~ 3.5 miles on the slough trail & another 1.5 at the CRP, at least five miles for the day, with negligible elevation gain.

 return to index